jvns/pandas-cookbook/README.md

-pandas-cookbook
+Pandas cookbook
 ===============

-Hello!
+[pandas](http://pandas.pydata.org/) is a Python library for doing data analysis.
+It's really fast and lets you do exploratory work incredibly quickly.

-The goal of this cookbook is to give you handholds for using [pandas](http://pandas.pydata.org/), Wes McKinney's fantastic library for data analysis in Python.
-It explains how to use pandas with practical examples and real-world data.
+The goal of this cookbook is to give you some concrete examples for getting started with pandas.
+The [docs](http://pandas.pydata.org/pandas-docs/stable/) are really comprehensive.
+However, I've often had people tell me that they have some trouble getting started, so these are examples with real-world data, and all the bugs and weirdness that that entails.

+I'm working with 3 datasets right now

+* 311 calls in New York
+* How many people were on Montréal's bike paths in 2012
+* Montreal's weather for 2012, hourly

-This is an alpha cookbook!
-Chapters will be added here as I, you know, write them.
-Let me know if you have suggestions, or if there are bugs.
+Let me know if you have suggestions, or about bugs you find.

 It comes with batteries (data) included, so you can try out all the examples right away.